 Things to use to protect against mosquitos:

-Water: The number one rule to staying healthy in Bali is to never drink the tap water.
-Drinking water can be purchased readily and cheaply right throughout the Island and its always a good idea to carry some with you.
+The number one rule to staying healthy in Bali is to never drink tap water.
+Drinking water can be purchased readily and cheaply right throughout the Island and it’s always a good idea to carry some with you.
 Do not brush your teeth in the tap water or allow babies and young children to swallow the water while they are bathing.

 Pretty much all of the restaurants and bars (especially in the main tourist areas) these days use safe ice and know to wash and prepare their food in drinking water only.
 If in doubt though or in a remote area you may want to skip the ice and salad.

-Sun Protection: Bali is hot all year round and tourists tend to spend more time in the sun when in Bali than they usually would at home.
+Bali is hot all year round and tourists tend to spend more time in the sun when in Bali than they usually would at home.
 Be sure to use sunscreen and remain protected from the sun.
-We advise bringing sunscreen supplies with you, as it can be very expensive if you need to purchase it in Bali.
+We advise bringing sunscreen supplies with you, as it can be very expensive if you need to purchase them in Bali.

-Alcohol: The problems with methanol poisoning from homemade alcohol in Bali and surrounding Islands have been well advertised in recent years.
-Symptoms of methanol poisoning can include fatigue, headaches and nausea.
+The problems with methanol poisoning from homemade alcohol in Bali and surrounding Islands have been well advertised in recent years.
+Symptoms of methanol poisoning can include fatigue, headaches, and nausea.
 It has similar effects to excessive alcohol consumption but vision problems are experienced.
-If you think you or someone around you are suffering from methanol poisoning its important to seek medical attention immediately.
+If you think you or someone around you are suffering from methanol poisoning it’s important to seek medical attention immediately.

-Temporary Tattoos: It’s best avoid getting temporary tattoos while in Bali.
+It’s best to avoid getting temporary tattoos while in Bali.
 Unfortunately there have been many cases of people having severe skin reactions and scarring from the “henna” used by the artists.